-Dated wood paneling is right up there with ugly wallpaper as the last thing potential buyers want to see when they view a house.
+Painting wood paneling is not that hard and the result is well worth it.
+Dated wood paneling stands toe-to-toe with ugly wallpaper as the last thing buyers want to see when they view a house.

-Painting wood paneling a crisp white, soft robin's egg blue, or other light neutral paint colors, will give any room that cozy cottage feel that so many people love.
+Painting wood paneling can be very rewarding.
+Applying paint colors like, a crisp white, soft robin's egg blue, or other light neutral paint colors can give any room that cozy cottage feel that so many people love.

 I lived in a house in the 1980‘s that had dark wood paneling in every single room.
-I found it extremely depressing and was determined to do something about it.
+It was depressing and I was determined to do something about it.

 This was my first “experimental” home, where I learned how to wallpaper, texture walls, (ugh!) put up chair rail molding, and paint over wood paneling...all without the internet to guide me.